 Clinical laboratory permits are valid for one year, commencing on July 1 of each year (initial permits can be issued at any time during the permit cycle of July 1 through June 30) and extending through June 30 of the following year.
-Applications for permit reapplication are available via eCLEP on the Health Commerce System to all laboratories in the spring of each year.
+The permit reapplication process is performed using eCLEP on the Health Commerce System to all laboratories in the spring of each year.
 Please see the Permit Reapplication section below.
 The annual fee for the permit reapplication includes a \$100 application fee plus an inspection and reference fee.
 Please see the Laboratory Inspection and Reference Fees section below for additional information.